 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-In this accessible, engaging, and up-to-date course book, Susan L. Brown employs ethnographic vignettes and demographic data to introduce students to twenty-first century perspectives of contemporary families.
-Conceived of as a primary or secondary text in classes on family and marriage, this book probes momentous shifts in the definition of family, such as the legalization of same-sex marriage and policy debates on welfare reform and work-family issues.
-Brown also chronicles the rise in non-marital childbearing and single mother families and the decline of “traditional” marriage.
-The book delves into the historical roots of family change, current trends of family formation and dissolution, and the implications of family change for the well-being of adults and children.
-With a lens towards socioeconomic inequality and racial-ethnic variation in family patterns, Families in America illustrates how family diversity is now the norm.
+In this accessible, engaging, and up-to-date course book, Susan L. Brown employs ethnographic vignettes and demographic data to introduce students to twenty-first century perspectives on contemporary families.
+Appropriate as a primary or secondary text in classes on family and marriage, this book probes momentous shifts in the definition of family, such as the legalization of same-sex marriage and policy debates on welfare reform and work-family issues.
+Brown also explores the rise in nonmarital childbearing and single-mother families and the decline of “traditional” marriage by delving into the historical roots of family change, current trends of family formation and dissolution, and the implications of family change for the well-being of adults and children.
+With a lens toward socioeconomic inequality and racial-ethnic variation in family patterns, Families in America illustrates how family diversity is now the norm.

 Susan L. Brown is Professor and Chair of Sociology and Co-Director of the National Center for Family & Marriage Research at Bowling Green State University.

 “I read Susan Brown’s book with pleasure.
 It is a succinct and savvy account of our rapidly changing family system.
-It stands out as an empirically rich and judicious treatment of the American family."--Frank Furstenberg, Zellerbach Family Professor of Sociology Emeritus at University of Pennsylvania and author of Behind the Academic Curtain: How to Find Success and Happiness with a Ph.D.
+It stands out as an empirically rich and judicious treatment of the American family.”—Frank Furstenberg, Professor Emeritus at the University of Pennsylvania and author of Behind the Academic Curtain: How to Find Success and Happiness with a Ph.D.